python-telegram-bot/python-telegram-bot/.github/CONTRIBUTING.rst

 If you have an idea for something to do, first check if it's already been filed on the `issue tracker`_.
 If so, add a comment to the issue saying you'd like to work on it, and we'll help you get started!
 Otherwise, please file a new issue and assign yourself to it.

 Another great way to start contributing is by writing tests.
 Tests are really important because they help prevent developers from accidentally breaking existing code, allowing them to build cool things faster.
-If you're interested in helping out, let the development team know by posting to the `Telegram group`_ (use `@admins` to mention the maintainers), and we'll help you get started.
+If you're interested in helping out, let the development team know by posting to the `Telegram group`_, and we'll help you get started.

 That being said, we want to mention that we are very hesitant about adding new requirements to our projects.
 If you intend to do this, please state this in an issue and get a verification from one of the maintainers.